 Returns a list of paths to installation collection links files to search in order.
 (Normally, the result includes the result of (find-links-file), which is where new installation-wide links are installed by raco link or links.)
+The result of find-user-links-file is not added to the returned list.
 The files indicated by the returned paths may or may not exist.